Citation, DOI, disclosures and article data

-As the clot ages and protein degradation occurs, the density starts to drop.
-At some point between 3 and 21 days (typically 10-14 days) the density will drop to ~30HU and become iso-dense to the adjacent cortex, making identification potentially tricky, especially if subdural collections are bilateral 4.
-They key to identification is visualising a number of indirect signs, including:
+As the clot ages and protein degradation occurs, the density of the subdural hemorrhage starts to drop.
+At some point between 3 and 21 days (typically 10-14 days), the density will drop to ~ 35-40 HU and become isodense to the adjacent cortex, making identification potentially tricky, especially if subdural collections are bilateral 4.
+Contrast-enhanced CT is often useful in this instance if MRI is unavailable.
+The key to identification is visualizing a number of indirect signs, including:

-- CSF filled sulci do not reach the skull but rather fade out into the subdural
+CSF-filled sulci do not reach the skull but rather fade out into the subdural

-- apparent thickening of the cortex
+apparent thickening of the cortex

-Eventually the subdural collection becomes hypodense and can reach ~0HU and be iso-dense to CSF, and mimic subdural hygromas.
+The subdural collection becomes hypodense to the adjacent cortex and can reach ~0 HU and be isodense to CSF, and mimic a subdural hygroma.

 Acute on chronic